 and he also informed us of your love in the Spirit.Colossians 1:8(NASB)

-At the start of his epistles to the various churches, we discover Paul giving greetings to the people and thanksgiving to the Lord.
-Very often in his salutation at the start of his letters we find Paul giving thanks and praise to God the Father and Jesus Christ Whom He sent.
-Often he gave thanks for the faith of the saints to whom he was writing.
-And frequently we find Paul interceding for the saints and asking God for their continual well-being and spiritual growth.
+At the start of his Epistles to the various churches, we discover Paul giving greetings to the people and thanksgiving to the Lord.
+Very often in his salutation at the start of his letters, we find Paul giving thanks and praise to God the Father and Jesus Christ Whom He sent.
+Often he gave thanks for the faith of the saints to whom he was writing and frequently we find Paul interceding for the saints and asking God for their continued well-being and spiritual growth.

 The incredible love of these saints of God, as described by Epaphras, was not mere human affection.
 This 'love-in-the-Spirit' which thrilled the apostle Paul, was a deep, godly love for the Lord Jesus Christ.
 The love for one another manifested a depth of affection for one another that only comes from above.

-The new commandment Jesus gave - to love as He loved us, as demonstrated in the lives of the Christians at Colossae, did not negate the original commandments given to Moses.. to love the Lord our God with all our heart and to love our neighbour as ourselves, for it is only as we love the Lord our God with all our heart that we are enabled to fulfil His new commandment.
+The new commandment Jesus gave - to love as He loved us, as demonstrated in the lives of the Christians at Colossae, did not negate the original commandments given to Moses - to love the Lord our God with all our heart and to love our neighbour as ourselves, for it is only as we love the Lord our God with all our heart that we are enabled to fulfil His new commandment.

-However, it was a new and better command.
-It was a superior command.. in that it could only be carried out in the supernatural power of the indwelling Spirit of Christ.
-It included a godly love for our enemies and a compassionate and forgiving love for those that despitefully use us, and say all manner of evil about us falsely - for the sake of Christ.
+However, Jesus' commandment was a new and better commandment - a superior commandment.
+To love as Christ loves can only be carried out in the supernatural power of the indwelling Spirit of Christ.
+To love as He loves includes a godly love for our enemies.
+It exhibits a compassionate heart and forgiving love for those that despitefully use us - even when others say all manner of evil about us falsely for the sake of Christ.

-Heavenly Father, I pray that in Your goodness and grace I would put off the things of the fleshly-self and walk, moment by moment in spirit and truth to Your praise and glory.. so that others may see of my love in the Spirit to the praise and glory of God.
-This I ask in Jesus name, AMEN.
+Heavenly Father, I pray that in Your goodness and grace I would put off the things of the fleshly self and walk, moment by moment, in spirit and truth to Your praise and glory - so that others may see and benefit from my 'love in the Spirit' - and glorify You.
+This I ask in Jesus' name, AMEN.